 The one must-have feature of any rocker or glider, in my opinion, are arm rests.
 Arm rests will support your elbows and thus, the weight of the baby.
 Trust me, your arms will get tired VERY quickly unless you have something bolstering them up.
 I mention this because many of the fancy-pants, modern-ey chairs for nurseries don’t have arm rests.
 (Apparently, having sore arms must be en vogue.)

 As with any new piece of furniture, gliders and rockers can be pretty expensive, so be prepared for sticker shock.
-Remember, if you can’t afford a new one, many of these are readily available for sale second-hand on Craigslist and such (seriously, that’s how I got mine).
+Remember, if you can’t afford a new one, many of these are readily available for sale on Craigslist and such (seriously, that’s how I got mine).

-$ — Ikea Poang Rocking Chair ~ $79
+$ — Ikea Poang Rocking Chair ~ $149+

 This sleek-looking rocking chair from IKEA is the favorite in the budget category.
 Tried and true, this rocker has a nice, high back for you to comfortably rest your head (and doze off, you will).
 The cover is also easy to clean, which is great for spit-up.
 Best yet, it’s great for everyday use once your baby (or babies) graduate/s from nursing.
 There is a foot stool available as well.

-$ — Shermag Glider Rocker Combo ~ $209
+$ — Shermag Glider Rocker Combo

-This chair glides or locks in a stationary position; the locked position helps you get in and out of it without falling on your ass.
+This chair glides or locks in a stationary position.
+The locked position helps you get in and out of it without falling on your ass.

 It seems this swivel glider was made with parents’ comfort in mind.
 It comes with arm rests, an ottoman, and has a tall back and a lumbar pillow for extra upper and lower back support (especially helpful for taller moms and dads).

-$$ — Baby Relax Mikayla Swivel Gliding Recliner ~ $299
+$$ — Baby Relax Mikayla Swivel Gliding Recliner ~ $379

 While overall the reviews are positive, some dislike that the Mikayla only reclines when the footrest is up, and that it’s difficult to pop the footrest out and back in again (lever takes strength to push/pull).
 Note: this chair is tall and deep.
 If you’re on the shorter side your feet may not reach the ground, which will make it difficult to rock your baby.

-$$$ — Dutailier Gliders ~ $443
+$$$ — Dutailier Gliders ~ $519

 Look familiar?
 The Dutailier is the Cadillac of “regular” nursery gliders (Shermag, Stork Craft, etc.).
-Parents who own this chair love it and there are very few complaints.
+Parents who own this chair love it, and there are very few complaints.
 By all accounts, it is a higher quality chair than the Shermag, with an ultra-smooth gliding system and a six-position adjustment.
 Some models recline (others do not).
 This chair is generously apportioned, so there will be room for you, your babe, and your favorite nursing pillow.

-$$$$ — Crate&Kids – various ~ $799+
+$$$$ — Crate&Kids ~ $varies

 $$$$ — Pottery Barn Kids Comfort Swivel Rocker ~ $850+

 I’ll be the first to admit, I’m a sucker for PBK.
 Their expert color coordination and overuse of monogramming tugs fiercely at my Southern heartstrings.
 The Comfort Swivel Rocker is a reader favorite in the “pricey” department.
 Side note: Actually?
 High-quality club chairs tend to cost this much on a normal day.
-Just visit any department store or furniture store and you’ll see what I mean.
+Just visit any department store or furniture store, and you’ll see what I mean.